web-token/jwt-doc/component/jwk/index.md

 ### Octet String

 The following example will show you how to create an `oct` key.
-Additional parameters will be set to limit the scope of this key (signature/verification only with the `HS256` algorithm).
+Additional parameters will be set to limit the scope of this key (e.g. signature/verification only with the `HS256` algorithm).

 ```php
 <?php